-"And this is how the Menorah was made: it was hammered from gold..."
+"And this is how the Menorah was made: it was hammered from gold to its base, to its flowers..."
 (8:4)

 It is peculiar that the Torah chose to discuss the making of the menorah, which baffled Moshe Rabbeinu, only after it discussed the lighting of the menorah.